 Web 2.0 > Enterprise 2.0 Strategic Model

 Heard of Twitter, Myspace, Facebook?
 What about Tripit, Dopplr, Slideshare?
 BaseCamp?
-Personally, It seems every day, there’s a new network.
+Every day, there’s a new network.
 Professionally, these are not being addressed.

 Growth opportunity.